 ADVANCE at WSU Grant Initiatives

-The goals of ADVANCE at WSU are to: (1) increase representation of women in target STEMM disciplines at WSU by providing institutional support through programs, policies, procedures and climate change, targeting critical points in the academic pipeline (e.g., recruitment, pre-tenure, and post-tenure advancement) and leadership; (2) develop and disseminate innovative strategies that can be applied in similar institutions – research-intensive, rural, land grant universities, and other academic setting; and (3) put in place an infrastructure that gives these efforts highest institutional support and visibility, and allows for transformation to continue.
+The goals of ADVANCE at WSU are to: (1) increase representation of women and historically underrepresented faculty at WSU by providing institutional support through programs, policies, procedures and climate change, targeting critical points in the academic pipeline (e.g., recruitment, pre-tenure, and post-tenure advancement) and leadership; (2) develop and disseminate innovative strategies that can be applied in similar institutions – research-intensive, rural, land grant universities, and other academic settings; and (3) put in place an infrastructure that gives these efforts highest institutional support and visibility and allows for transformation to continue.

 To support these goals we have developed 3 major initiatives:…